ringosham/ToggleSneak/README.md

 The OG ToggleSneak back in 1.7.10.
 Supports toggling sneaking, sprinting, and fly boosting.

 Originally coded by u/ScrobDobbins.
-Updated by Ringosham for Minecraft 1.12.2
+Updated (and now mostly rewritten) by Ringosham for Minecraft 1.12.2

 ## Downloads